 Camcycle’s annual Reach Ride is a leisurely ride through beautiful countryside to the historic fair in the village of Reach.

 BANK HOLIDAY RIDE TO REACH FAIR

 Assemble from 9am in front of the Guildhall on Market Square, Cambridge.
 The ride departs at 10am.
 You can also join the ride at any point on the route; for example we’ll pass the Green Dragon bridge at 10.15am and Newmarket Road Park & Ride at 10.30am.

 You may also cycle from Ely with Ely Cycling Campaign along a scenic off-road route through the fens on NCN11.
 Meet from 9am at Ely station for a departure at 10am.

 Map of the route

 View the 2019 interactive map of the route.

 The Bike Ride

-The Reach Ride is an occasion to take in the stunning views of the open countryside and enjoy the fun of the fair.
+The Reach Ride is an occasion to take in the stunning views of the open countryside and enjoy the fun of the fair with family, friends or colleagues.
 Why not come as a group with a theme, a colour, a sound or the logo of your business?

-The pace will be leisurely, taking under two hours each way.
-The 14th annual Reach Ride is organised by Cambridge Cycling Campaign and is supported by Continental Tyres.
+The pace is leisurely, taking under two hours each way.
 It is open to everyone, and this includes accompanied child cyclists who are strong enough to ride for around 29 miles.
 Children under 10 may find the full distance challenging, but you can do a shorter ride by joining in at Newmarket Road Park & Ride site for instance.
 The route follows National Cycle Network routes NCN 51 to Bottisham then NCN 11 via Lode.